iamtheblackunicorn/Helply/README.markdown

 ***A small app to get refugess what they need.*** :peace_symbol: :tea:

-## About :books:
+## ABOUT :books:

-This project is a small low-fidelity prototype of a small app to help to refugees get resources they might need.
+This project is nearly-complete prototype of a small app to help to refugees get resources they might need.
 This includes food, medication, a place to sleep, and anything else they might need.

+## FEATURES :rocket:

+- Clean layout.
+- Remote API-fetching.
+- Full text-search.
+- Full backend architectute.
+- Full frontend architecture.

-## :warning:!!!WARNING!!!:warning:
+## THINGS MISSING :test_tube:

-***:warning:!!THIS IS STRICTLY A PROTOTYPE AND DOESN'T REPRESENT A USABLE PRODUCT!!:warning:***
+- Access to a remote database with actual help facilities.

 ## LAYOUT :nail_care:

-This app has three screens.
+This app has four screens.

-- The first screen has some text to prompt the user to speak.
-A refugee would ask for help here by pressing the microphone button.
+- 1.)
+The first screen has a text input field to prompt the user to make a query.
-- The second screen would pop up when offers for the user's query are found.
-These offers are shown with an image and a title.
-The image used in the app is a ***PLACEHOLDER***.
+- 2.)
+The second screen is either a loading screen if the remote database can be queried successfully or an error screen if a connection to the API endpoint cannot be established.
+- 3.)
+The third screen is a list of all available facilities that match the user's query.
+If the user types a query that isn't "understood", all facilities are shown.
-- When the user clicks on one of the offers, more information is shown about the facility.
+- 4.)
+The fourth screen is a detailed view of the facility if the user taps on one of the facilities in the previous screen.

 ## DOWNLOADS :brain: